ivanceras/balisong/blogs.md

 ##Advantages of voxel raytracing
 * No need to worry about clipping (objects that are halfway occluded in screen space), and objects that is partially occluded by other objects.
 * A voxel is in the view or out of the view.
 There is no halfway

+## Algorithmns
+* The location of a voxel is express in an array of bytes.
+	* There is only 1 set bit and the rest of the bits should be 0.
+	* The set bit is position of the voxel relative to the other 7 siblins.
+* Traversing through the